 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company's policy is to ensure that it will have sufficient cash to allow it to meet its liabilities when they become due, under both normal and stressed conditions, without incurring unacceptable losses or risking damage to the Company's reputation.
 The Company manages its liquidity risk by preparing annual estimates of exploration and administrative expenditures and monitoring actual expenditures compared to the estimates to ensure that there is sufficient capital on hand to meet ongoing obligations.

-The following table summarizes the maturities of the Company's financial liabilities as at June 30, 2020 based on the undiscounted contractual cash flows:
+See the section of this MD&A titled "Financial Liabilities and Commitments" for a summary of the maturities of the Company's financial liabilities as at September 30, 2020 based on the undiscounted contractual cash flows.